-The Safety objective aims to “improve safety of mobility across transport modes”.
-Unsafe mobility in any transport modes can pose significant public health risks and lead to social and economic losses.
+The Safety objective aims to “improve safety of mobility across transport modes."
+Unsafe mobility in any transport mode can pose significant public health risks and lead to social and economic losses.

-The target of this objective is to halve the number deaths and injuries from road traffic accidents by 2020 (SDG target 3.6), and reduce by 5 percent the fatalities and injuries in each other mode of transport (waterborne, air, and rail transport) by 2020.
+The target of this objective is to halve the number of deaths and injuries from road traffic accidents by 2020 (SDG target 3.6) and reduce by 5 percent the fatalities and injuries from each of the other modes of transport (waterborne, air, and rail transport) by 2020.

 Relationship to SDG’s

 While numerous agencies—international, governmental, and non-governmental—have attempted to address the safety of different modes of transport, there has been no overarching effort to set an overall target for safety of mobility and to collect reliable global data on transport safety.
 However, there are internationally agreed targets for road safety and aviation safety.
 Road safety is featured directly in two Sustainable Development Goal targets (3.6 and 11.2).
 Air transport safety is covered in the Global Aviation Safety Plan 2017–19.